SleepyStrix/OpenClicker/readme.md

 ## Inspiration
 Too many students are forced to waste money on the "iClicker," a massively overpriced hand-held remote polling device popular with some college professors for taking attendance, quizzes, and gauging lecture understanding in large classes.
-Another example of the routine price scalping for school supplies students face every year, the primary motivation for my product is: ***Fuck iClicker.***
+Another example of the routine price scalping for school supplies students face every year, the primary motivation for my OpenClicker is: ***I want my $40 back***
 ## What it does

 >No clicker hardware.